-Northwest Colorado Visiting Nurse Association d/b/a Northwest Colorado Health (the Company) is a not-for-profit agency providing services including prevention services, primary/dental/behavioral health care, home health, hospice, assisted living and respite care to clients in Northwest Colorado, primarily in Routt, Moffat and Jackson Counties.
-The Company's primary mission is to improve the quality of life for all Northwest Colorado residents by providing comprehensive health resources and creating an environment that supports community wellness.
-The Company is committed to, and actively involved in, providing comprehensive health and wellness services for people of all ages, income levels and insurance statuses.
+Northwest Colorado Visiting Nurse Association d/b/a Northwest Colorado Health (the Organization) is a not-for-profit agency providing services including prevention services, primary/dental/behavioral health care, home health, hospice, assisted living and respite care to clients in Northwest Colorado, primarily in Routt, Moffat and Jackson Counties.
+The Organization's primary mission is to improve the quality of life for all Northwest Colorado residents by providing comprehensive health resources and creating an environment that supports community wellness.
+The Organization is committed to, and actively involved in, providing comprehensive health and wellness services for people of all ages, income levels and insurance statuses.
 Most services are offered on a sliding scale; no individual is denied services or care based on his/her ability to pay.
-In addition, the Company controls West Routt Rural Health Council, Inc. d/b/a/ The Haven (collectively, the Organization).
-The consolidated financial statements include the accounts of the Company and its affiliate.